 Regulated Substances Substance MCLG MCL Amount Range Is it Safe?
-Typical Source Total Coliform 0% 5% 0% 0-0% Yes Naturally present in the environment Total Organic Carbon (ppm) NA TT 1.01 0.7-1.5 Yes Naturally present in the environment Turbidity (NTU) NA 1.0 0.9 0.04-0.38 Yes Soil runoff Chlorine 4 4 2.1 1.2-2.7 Yes Water additive used to control microbes Fluoride (ppm) 4 4 0.9 0.7-1.1 Yes Erosion of natural deposits; Water additive which promotes strong teeth.
-Nitrate (ppm) 10 10 0.41 0-0.41 Yes Runoff from fertilizer use; leaching from septic tanks; Sewage; Erosion of natural deposits.
+Typical Source Total Coliform 0% 5% 0% 0-0% Yes Naturally present in the environment Total Organic Carbon (ppm) NA TT 1.03 0.7-1.7 Yes Naturally present in the environment Turbidity (NTU) NA 1.0 0.1 0.05-0.69 Yes Soil runoff Chlorine 4 4 2.1 1.0-2.6 Yes Water additive used to control microbes Fluoride (ppm) 4 4 0.9 0.7-1.3 Yes Erosion of natural deposits; Water additive which pro- motes strong teeth.
+Nitrate (ppm) 10 10 0.21 0-0.21 Yes Runoff from fertilizer use; leaching from septic tanks; Sewage; Erosion of natural deposits.
 Sodium (ppm) NA NA 1.6 0-1.6 Yes Erosion of natural deposits; Used in water treatment.

+DISINFECTION BY-PRODUCTS

-DISINFECTION BY-PRODUCTS Substance (units) MCLG MCL Amount Range Is it Safe?
-Typical Source Haloacetic Acids (HHA5) (ppb) NA 60 35 23-59 Yes By-product of drinking water disinfection Total Trihalomethanes (TTHMs) (ppb) NA 80 29 20-47 Yes By-product of drinking water chlorination
+Substance (units) MCLG MCL Amount Range Is it Safe?
+Typical Source Haloacetic Acids (HHA5) (ppb) NA 60 37 18-56 Yes By-product of drinking water disinfection Total Trihalomethanes (TTHMs) (ppb) NA 80 36 17-65 Yes By-product of drinking water chlorination

 Tap water samples were collected for lead and copper analyses from 30 homes in the service area.

 Substance (units) MCLG MCL Amount Range Is it Safe?
-Typical Source Copper (ppm) 1.3 1.3 0.12 0-0.26 Yes Corrosion of household plumbing systems; Erosion of natural deposits.
-Lead (ppb) 0 15 0.003 0-0.12 Yes Corrosion of household plumbing systems; Erosion of natural deposits.
+Typical Source Copper (ppm) 1.3 1.3 0.048 0-0.26 Yes Corrosion of household plumbing systems; Erosion of Lead (ppm) 0 15 0.001 0-0.012 Yes Corrosion of household plumbing systems; Erosion of

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Dade County Water Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at